Azure-Samples/active-directory-dotnet-admin-restricted-scopes-v2/README.md

 ## About the code
 The relevant code for this sample is in the following files:
 - Initial sign-in & basic permissions: `App_Start\Startup.Auth.cs` and `Controllers\AccountController.cs`.
 In particular, the actions on the controller have an Authorize attribute, which forces the user to sign-in.
 The application uses the [authorization code flow](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet/wiki/Acquiring-tokens-with-authorization-codes-on-web-apps) to sign-in the user.
-When the token is received (See method `OnAuthorizationCodeReceived`) in [Startup.Auth.cs#L58-L65](https://github.com/Azure-Samples/active-directory-dotnet-admin-restricted-scopes-v2/blob/master/GroupManager/App_Start/Startup.Auth.cs#L58-L65).
-The application gets a token, which MSAL.NET stores into the token cache (See the `Utils\MsalSessionTokenCache` class).
-Then, when they need to access the graph, the controllers  get a token by calling their private method `GetGraphAccessToken`
+When the token is received (See method `OnAuthorizationCodeReceived`) in [Startup.Auth.cs#L58-L65](https://github.com/Azure-Samples/active-directory-dotnet-admin-restricted-scopes-v2/blob/master/GroupManager/App_Start/Startup.Auth.cs#L58-L65), the application gets the token, which MSAL.NET stores into the token cache (See the `Utils\MsalSessionTokenCache` class).
+Then, when the controllers need to access the graph, they get a token by calling their private method `GetGraphAccessToken`
 [GetGraphAccessToken](https://github.com/Azure-Samples/active-directory-dotnet-admin-restricted-scopes-v2/blob/master/GroupManager/Controllers/UsersController.cs#L67-L73)

 -  Getting the list of users: `Controllers\UsersController.cs`